Ernest Marples: Business interests

 In the late 1940s Marples was a director of a company called Kirk & Kirk, which was a contractor in the construction of Brunswick Wharf Power Station at Blackwall in London.
 Marples met civil engineer Reginald Ridgway (1908–2002), who was working as a contractor for Kirk & Kirk.
 In 1948 the two men founded Marples Ridgway and Partners, a civil engineering company that started with one five-ton ex-army truck and one crane.

 The new partnership took over Kirk & Kirk's contract at Brunswick Wharf and in 1950 Marples severed his links with Kirk & Kirk.
-Marples Ridgway's subsequent contracts included building power stations in England, the Allt na Lairige dam in Scotland, roads in Ethiopia and (significantly) England, and a port in Jamaica.
+Marples Ridgway's subsequent contracts included building power stations in England, the Allt na Lairige dam in Scotland, roads in Ethiopia and England, and a port in Jamaica.
 The Bath and Portland Group took over Marples Ridgway in 1964.

 Controversies

 Conflict of interest

 Shortly after he became a junior minister in November 1951, Marples resigned as managing director of Marples Ridgway but continued to hold some 80% of the firm's shares.
 When he was made Minister of Transport in October 1959, Marples undertook to sell his shareholding in the company as he was now in clear breach of the House of Commons' rules on conflicts of interest.
 He had not done so by January 1960, at which time the Evening Standard reported that Marples Ridgway had won the tender to build the Hammersmith Flyover and that the Ministry of Transport's engineers had endorsed the London County Council's rejection of a lower tender.

-Marples' first attempt to sell his shares was blocked by the Attorney-General on the basis that he was using his former business partner, Reg Ridgway, as an agent to ensure that he could buy back the shares upon leaving office.
-Marples therefore sold his shares to his wife, reserving himself the possibility to reacquire them at the original price after leaving office; by this time, his shares had come to be worth between £350,000 and £400,000.
+Marples' first attempt to sell his shares was blocked by Reginald Manningham-Buller, the Attorney-General, on the grounds that he was using his former business partner, Reginald Ridgway, as an agent to ensure that he could buy back the shares upon leaving office.
+Marples subsequently transferred nominal ownership of the shares to his wife in a scheme which included the same buy back clause; by this time, his shares had come to be worth between £350,000 and £400,000.
+It is unknown what price Ruth Marples paid for the shares, or even if there was any consideration at all.

 In 1959, shortly after becoming minister, Marples opened the first section of the M1 motorway.
-It was understood that although his former company was not directly contracted to build the M1, Marples Ridgway was alleged to have "certainly had a finger in the pie".
+Although the company didn't officially build the M1, the Guardian's architecture and design correspondent Jonathan Glancey alleged "it certainly had a finger in the pie."
 Marples Ridgway built the Hammersmith flyover in London at a cost of £1.3 million, immediately followed by building the Chiswick flyover.

 Marples Ridgway was also involved in other major road projects in the 1950s and 1960s including the £4.1 million extension of the M1 into London, referred to as the Hendon Urban Motorway at the time.